ikaec/Wav2Lip_notebooks/README.md

   4. Create and audio using the translated text and clon the voice from the original video
   5. Standadize the audio and video and upload to google drive
   6. Upload the links of the files fron google drive
-  7. Use the new audio and original video to perform lipsyn
+  7. Use the new audio and original video to perform lipsync

   ##  A -  Using the api_key:
   - This was successful with unpaid and later with paid plan.
 The paid plan then rejected further video generation.
 I then generated a new key which worked and you can see the output in the shared colab.